MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/knowledge-articles.md

 ## Create a knowledge article

-You can use the following procedure to create a knowledge article in Service Manger.
+You can use the following procedure to create a knowledge article in Service Manager.
 This procedure describes how to create a new example knowledge article to help users obtain the latest service pack for Windows 10.
 However, you can complete these steps to create any type of knowledge article.

 > [!NOTE]
 > To view external content in knowledge articles, the computer on which the Service Manager console is installed must be connected to the Internet, either directly or through a proxy server.